mthanasi/to-do-webapp/README.md

 # toDo

 toDo is an intuitive and easy to use online Todo list and Task Manager.
-It helps you to get organized, simplify your life, and to get things done.
+It helps you to get organized and to get things done.
 Written using JavaScript (JQuery), HTML, and CSS.
 Built simply for learning purposes.

 ![](img.png)